faisaldarbar/faisaldarbar.github.io/content/posts/unified-full-stack-infrastructure-and-devops-blueprint.md

 ### After Building the VMs:

-* Install Docker and Compose in `dev-main`
+* Install Docker and Compose in `dev-ubuntu`
 * Write `docker-compose.yml` with pinned images
 * Setup volumes under `/data/...`
 * Create rclone config with encrypted remotes (optional)
-* Install Coolify in `coolify` VM as root
+* Install Coolify in `coolify-ubuntu` VM as root
 * Create and run Cloudflare tunnels via CLI or GUI
-* Configure DaVinci and HP to access Huawei over Samba/SSH
+* Configure DaVinci and FD-HP to access Huawei over Samba/SSH